Anirudhmallurvenkatesh/Machine-learning-Topics/README.md

 The centroids have stabilized — there is no change in their values because the clustering has been successful.
 The defined number of iterations has been achieved.

 Hierarchical clustering:-Hierarchical clustering, also known as hierarchical cluster analysis, is an algorithm that groups similar objects into groups called clusters.
-The endpoint is a set of clusters, where each cluster is distinct from each other cluster, and the objects within each cluster are broadly similar to each other
+The endpoint is a set of clusters, where each cluster is distinct from each other cluster, and the objects within each cluster are broadly similar to each other.

 Neural Network